grafana/Grafana-Alloy-for-Beginners/README.md

 ```

 **The Loki pipeline**
-1) the logging block takes Alloy's logs in memory from the local Alloy collector and forwards them to the relabel component
+1) The `logging` block takes Alloy's logs in memory from the local Alloy collector and forwards them to the relabel component
 * it instructs Alloy to output logs in the standard log format, allow logs with level "debug" or higher, then send the logs to `loki.relabel` component
 2) adds a new label `"service" = "alloy"` to each log line
 3) forwards transformed logs to the `loki.write` component that sends logs to a local Loki database.